bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:12:15

-If we were flipping from testing and some of the review side of things to actually offering new code, there was one PR that you authored, which recently made its way into version Bitcoin Core 25.0, which is PR 25957.
+If we were fping from testing and some of the review side of things to actually offering new code, there was one PR that you authored, which recently made its way into version Bitcoin Core 25.0, which is PR 25957.
 And it has the title of fast rescan with BIP157 block filters for descriptor wallets.
 Maybe you can talk a little bit about, maybe also how you even came into that realm of code from the test framework and why you decided that that PR was important and why it was needed.